kubernetes/minikube/site/content/en/docs/handbook/pushing.md

 ## 5. Building images inside of minikube using SSH

-Use `minikube ssh` to go inside a minikube node, and run the `docker build` directly there. any command you run there will run against the same daemon that kubernetes is using.
+Use `minikube ssh` to run commands inside the minikube node, and run the `docker build` directly there.
+Any command you run there will run against the same daemon that kubernetes cluster is using.

 ```shell
 docker build